-Also, by improving the level of privacy on the network, Chain analysis and Dusting attacks will be less likely to happen.
+Also, by improving the network’s level of privacy, Chain analysis and Dusting attacks will be less likely to happen.

 And consensus systems, other than Proof of Work – like Proof of Stake or Directed Acyclic Graph – will create a blockchain without mining, hence reducing energy consumption.

 - Blockchain 3.0 is the third development phase for blockchain.
 It represents a sum of attempts to fix the current problems in the industry.